QubitPi/management-blogs/docs/_posts/2021-08-20-openstack.md

 #### TempAuth

-TempAuth is used primarily in Swift’s functional test environment and can be used in other test environments (such as **SAIO (Swift All In One)**).
+TempAuth is used primarily in Swift's functional test environment and can be used in other test environments (such as **SAIO (Swift All In One)**).
 It is not recommended to use TempAuth in a production system.
 However, TempAuth is fully functional and can be used as a model to develop our own auth system.